MatthewWilsonThomas/Knowledge-Bank/Abelian Hidden Subgroup Problem.md

 ![[Screenshot 2023-02-19 at 12.23.59 PM.png]]

-### Generalizations
+### Generalisations
-The Abelian HSP generalizes many quantum algorithms and provides a general framework within which their solutions fit.
+The Abelian HSP generalises many quantum algorithms and provides a general framework within which their solutions fit.
 #### [[Shor's]]

 #### [[Simon's]]